Skip to main content

 HA + OH- → H2O + A-

 The reaction goes from a strong base to a weak base A-.
-Its concentration would increase slightly but won't affect the pH significantly since it's a weak base.
+Its concentration would increase slightly, but it wouldn't significantly affect the pH since it's a weak base.
 The [A-] in the Henderson-Hasselbalch equations increases slightly but not enough to change the pH significantly.
-If the same amount of NaOH were added to pure water, it would react to make the solution basic and significantly alter the pH of pure water (7.0).
+If the same amount of NaOH were added to pure water, it would react, making the solution basic and significantly altering its pH (7.0).

 To review, buffer solutions contain a weak acid and its conjugate base.
-They have maximal buffering capacity at a pH = pKa of the weak acid.
-Generally, a buffered solution can best withstand a change in pH only with + 1 pH unit from the pKa.
+They have a maximal buffering capacity at a pH equal to the weak acid's pKa.
+Generally, a buffered solution can best withstand a change in pH of only + 1 pH unit from the pKa.

 Biological Buffering Agents